 Now, let’s look at how translations can be integrated right into the design process to overcome these challenges.

-UX Localization Starts With a Strong Translation Management System
+UX Localization Relies on a Translation Management System

-A translation management platform, like Phrase, serves as a single point of truth for your product copy in all languages.
+A translation management system (TMS), like Phrase, is at the heart of modern UX localization.
+It serves as a single point of truth for your product copy in all languages.
 It is where copywriters and translators do their work and developers automatically sync the content files with their repository.
-Thanks to the dedicated plugins for Sketch and Figma, UX/UI designers can also benefit from an equally simple syncing mechanism.
+Thanks to dedicated plugins for Sketch and Figma, UX/UI designers can also benefit from an equally simple syncing mechanism.

 Working on Your UI Design with Multiple Languages